Guide

 The right mental model for AI coaching tools

-The most useful mental model for an AI coaching product is not "AI that does what a human coach does."
-It is "structured support infrastructure that makes everyday decisions more manageable and helps people get to the right kind of human help when they need it."
+The most useful mental model for an AI coaching tool is not "AI that does what a human coach does."
+It is support for the everyday middle: decisions, drafts, preparation, reflection, and review.

-Getting that right means being genuinely useful in the everyday middle, being honest at the edges, and being clear about where the user needs to go next when the situation grows beyond the tool's lane.
-That combination — useful, honest, and self-aware about its limits — is what makes an AI coaching product worth trusting.
+Good AI coaching is useful in the everyday middle, honest at the edges, and clear about where you should go next when the situation grows beyond the tool's lane.
+That combination is what makes it worth trusting.

 Explore CoachGPT tools